jpalala/jpalala/README.md

 ### Hi there 👋

 - 👯 I’d love to collaborate on tech teaching/community.
-I'm currently handling the LaravelPH and Svelte Soc PH
+I'm a co-founder of the Svelte Soc PH, working with @johndavedecano on keeping our community members up to date on latest Svelte things.
 - 💬 Ask me about Frontend Development and maybe opportunities...
-- ⚡ Fun fact: I started out as PHP Dev and SysAd
+- ⚡ Fun fact: I know laravel and like to use it as a  backend api server.